Can a Dehnen-type dark matter halo affect the neutrino flavor oscillations?: Decoherence

-\end{widetext} Decoherence can arise in two ways: (a) from the mass difference between the lightest and the second-lightest neutrino mass eigenstates and (b) from a path difference, even in the case $i=j=1$.
-The latter is negligible because it arises only at sub-leading order.
+Decoherence can arise in two ways: (a) from the mass difference between the lightest and the second-lightest neutrino mass eigenstates and (b) from a path difference, even in the case $i=j=1$.
+The latter is negligible because it arises only in sub-leading order in ${m_{i,j}}/{E_{loc}}$.
 It is important to note that the geometry of the Schwarzschild BH surrounded by a Dehnen-type DM halo can be distinguished from that of Schwarzschild through the measurement of the damping factor or the decoherence length.
 It is possible to estimate the decoherence length for the Sun-Earth system~\cite{Swami_2021}.
 The parameters are considered as follows: $R_x=3 \ km$, $E_{loc}=10 \ MeV$, and $r_S=10^5 r_D$.
 In addition, the co-linear case, in which the source, detector, and the massive object lie on the same line, is considered for simplicity.
 To provide more information, we visualize the results obtained in Fig.~\ref{fig:damping}.
 The left panel illustrates the $D^{11}_{12}$ dumping factor as a function of $r_D$ for $m_1=0 \ eV$ and $m_1=0.1 \ eV$.
 Note that the left panel corresponds to the Schwarzschild BH case.
 Moreover, the effect of the DM halo's parameters on the damping factor is demonstrated by the middle and right panels.
 From these panels, it can be observed that the damping factor values for fixed values of $r_D$ increase with the increase of the DM halo parameters.
 Furthermore, we plot the dependence of the maximum and minimum transition probability envelope on the $r_D$ for the different values of the spacetime parameters in Fig.~\ref{fig:transition}.
 It should be noted that we consider the range of $r_D$ from $10^8 \ km$ to $2\cdot10^9 \ km$ with the interval $\Delta r_D=1.9\cdot10^6 \ km$.
 Therefore, the plot has $2000$ data points.
 The plot shows that after a certain distance, neutrino coherence is lost.
-At this point, the influence of the DM halo parameters becomes negligible compared to the dominant effect of the absolute neutrino masses, as previously demonstrated in Ref.~\cite{Swami_2021}.
+At this point, the influence of the DM halo parameters becomes negligible compared to the dominant effect of the absolute neutrino masses.
+It is worth noting that the probability saturates when the neutrino travels a large enough distance, and the probability approaches the value determined by the mixing matrix element, i.e., $P_{\alpha \beta}\rightarrow |U_{\beta 1}|^2$ (see,~\cite{Swami_2021}).
+In the considered case, it is equal to $P_{e\mu} \rightarrow \sin^2{\alpha}=\frac{1}{2}$.
+It can also be seen from the Figs.~\ref{fig:damping} and~\ref{fig:transition} probability saturation occurs at radial distance $r_D$ where $D^{11}_{22}\geq2$.
+Once $r_D$ exceeds the decoherence length, interference effects from lensing of neutrinos diminish, and the probability saturates to the above value in this case.